Sicut Judaeis: Middle Ages

-Despite the position expressed in the Sicut Judaeis, the Church imposed restrictions on Jews.
+Restrictions on Jews, however, were considered licit.
 For example, the Fourth Lateran Council in 1215 decreed that Jews be differentiated from others by their type of clothing to avoid marriage between Jews and Christians.
 Jews were sometimes required to wear a yellow badge or a pointed hat.

-The imposition of exorbitant taxes on Jews was widespread, and practice of expelling Jews, usually after stripping them of their property through taxation, was also widespread.
+The impositions of exorbitant taxes on Jews, and the practice of expelling Jews, usually after stripping them of their property through taxation, was widespread.
 For example, in 1229, King Henry III of England forced Jews to pay half the value of their property in taxes, which was followed by further taxation and then by the expulsion of Jews from England in 1290.
 Jews were also expelled from France, Spain, and Portugal.

 Extracts from the bull

-Pope Alexander III (1159-1181) is the author of the oldest extant version of the bull.
+Pope Alexander III (1159–1181) is the author of the oldest extant version of the bull.
 Excerpts from a translation of the bull follow: